tiagomessias-git/tiagomessias/manual-testing/README.md

 # 📘 Manual Testing Repository
 _Professional Manual QA Portfolio_

-This repository contains my complete Manual QA portfolio, structured with real-world documentation and based on the testing workflow used in enterprise environments.
+This repository contains my complete Manual QA portfolio, structured with realistic documentation and aligned with the testing workflow used in corporate environments.

+The project represented here was developed during my work at CI&T, a company headquartered in Campinas, Brazil, yet globally recognized and operating across multiple countries.
+In this context, I supported an international LATAM client, serving as the sole QA Tester on the team and directly responsible for ensuring product quality.

+I collaborated with a multidisciplinary team composed of:

+5 Developers

+1 Tech Lead

+1 Business Analyst (BA)

+1 Scrum Master (SM)

+1 SQA (responsible for quality audits)

+2 Product Owners (POs)

+This experience strengthened my ability to:

+Analyze requirements with precision

+Define complete and effective test strategies

+Execute tests across multiple environments (DEV, STAGE)

+Produce clear, objective, and auditable documentation

+Work collaboratively with multinational teams

 ---